CLOSE SEARCH

 Security Requirements - where there is no will, in some cases, the Probate Registry may require the administrator to provide a security bond.

-When multiple people have equal entitlement to apply (e.g., several children of the deceased), disagreements can arise about who should take on the role of administrator.
-These disputes can be resolved through several mechanisms :-
+When multiple people have equal entitlement to apply (e.g., several children of the deceased) for letters of administration, disagreements can arise about who should take on the role of administrator.
+Without resolution disputes can lead to delays in the administration process, increased costs if legal advice is required and/or assets deteriorating or losing value.

 Voluntary agreement - family meetings to discuss who is best placed to act and/or negotiation of an agreement for one person to apply with others renouncing their right and/or creation of a written agreement documenting who will handle specific aspects of administration.